-The scram time recording panels (STRPs), located in the RB, monitor the FMCRD position reed switch status using reed switch sensor modules (RSSMs) and communicate this information to the RAPI via the dedicated RCIS multiplexing network.
-Also, the STRPs automatically record and time tag FMCRD scram timing position reed switch status changes either: 1) after initiation of an individual HCU scram test at the RPS Scram Time Test Panel, or 2) after a full-core reactor scram has been initiated.
+The scram time recording panels (STRPs), located in the RB, monitor the FMCRD position reed switch status using reed switch sensor modules (RSSMs) and communicate this information to the RAPI.
+Also, the STRPs automatically record and time tag FMCRD scram timing position reed switch status changes by RCIS clock either: 1) after initiation of an individual HCU scram test at the RPS Scram Time Test Panel, or 2) after a full-core reactor scram has been initiated.
 The recorded scram timing data can be transmitted to the STRAP in the MCR back-panel